Cynthia Y. Young: Education

 Young majored in mathematics education at the University of North Carolina at Chapel Hill.
 After earning a master's degree in mathematical science from the University of Central Florida, she continued her studies as a doctoral student at the University of Washington, where she earned a second master's degree in electrical engineering, and completed a Ph.D. in applied mathematics.
 Her 1996 doctoral dissertation, The two-frequency mutual coherence function of a Gaussian beam pulse in weak turbulence, was supervised by Akira Ishimaru.

 Career

 She returned to the University of Central Florida as an assistant professor of mathematics in 1997.
-At Clemson, her efforts as a professor also included the creation of programs for encouraging mathematics students from underrepresented groups and for mentoring new faculty.
 She was named as Pegasus Professor of Mathematics in 2015 and, in 2016, as the university's Vice Provost for Faculty Excellence and International Affairs and Global Strategies.
 She moved to Clemson University to become founding dean of the College of Science in 2017.
+At Clemson, her efforts as a professor also included the creation of programs for encouraging mathematics students from underrepresented groups and for mentoring new faculty.